10+ free & affordable things to do and see in Helsinki as an unconventional tourist!

 – Café Mascot (karaoke and chill out)

-many cafes can be found in the Helsinginkatu (near Sörnäinen metro).
+Many cafes can be found in the Helsinginkatu (near Sörnäinen metro).

 CENTER, NEAR TRAIN STATION